Traudl Junge: Berlin, 1945

 In 1945, Junge was with Hitler in Berlin.
-During Hitler's last days in Berlin, he would regularly eat lunch with his secretaries Junge and Gerda Christian.
+During Hitler's last days in Berlin, he regularly ate lunch with his secretaries Junge and Gerda Christian.
 After the war, Junge recalled Gerda asking Hitler if he would leave Berlin.
 This was firmly rejected by Hitler.
 Both women recalled that Hitler, in conversation, made it clear that his body must not fall into the hands of the Soviets.
 He would shoot himself.
 Junge typed Hitler's last private and political will and testament in the Führerbunker the day before his suicide.
 Junge later wrote that while she was playing with the Goebbels children on 30 April, "Suddenly ... there is the sound of a shot, so loud, so close, that we all fall silent.
-It echoes on through all the rooms.
+It echoed on through all the rooms.
 'That was a bull's-eye,' cried Helmut [Goebbels] with no idea how right he is.
 The Führer is dead now."

 On 1 May, Junge left the Führerbunker with a group led by Waffen-SS general Wilhelm Mohnke.
 Also in the group were Hitler's personal pilot Hans Baur, chief of Hitler's Reichssicherheitsdienst (RSD) bodyguard Hans Rattenhuber, secretaries Gerda Christian and Else Krüger, Hitler's dietician Constanze Manziarly, and physician Ernst-Günther Schenck.
 Junge, Christian, and Krüger made it out of Berlin to the River Elbe.
 The remainder of the group was found by Soviet Red Army troops on 2 May while hiding in a cellar off the Schönhauser Allee.
 The Soviet troops handed over those who had been in the Führerbunker to SMERSH for interrogation, to reveal what had occurred in the bunker during the closing weeks of the war.